Why are computers so cheap and money so expensive?

 Yesterday, shortly before ripping a FREE MUMIA poster off a pole in my local high street, Sydenham Road, I walked into one of its many hardware stores and asked the gent behind the counter if he had any blank one use only CDs in stock.
 I walked out with a packet of ten and change from a fiver.
 These are 700Mb.
 True, they did come in a no-frills package, but are they cheap or are they cheap?

 Wanna buy a 16Gb memory stick?
-There is a firm trading on ebay that will sell you one for less than £11.
+There is a firm trading on eBay that will sell you one for less than £11.
 That is excellent value, but shop around and you will find even better; there is at least one firm that will sell you a 32Gb stick for less than £20.

 To appreciate just how cheap that is, I recall buying floppy disks in the early 1990s for £1 and more.
 A 720Kb disk would typically cost a pound, double density disks (1.44Mb) were more.
 I think the most I ever saw a floppy retail for was £2.20.
 If you are a younger reader, you may think these prices and more particularly the sizes I’ve just quoted are some sort of belated April Fools’ Day joke.
 Check out some scans of copies of old computer magazines on Archive.Org, like this one.
 How would you like to buy a machine with 1Mb of memory for $1,349.95?
 Internet – what’s that?